mesan/word-war-client/README.md

 ### `onWordEntered(handler:function)`
 The `handler` function will be called when the user hits Enter in the word input field.
-The `handler` function will receive one argument, the submitted `word:string`.
+The `handler` function will receive one argument, the event.
+To get the word, access `event.target.value`.

 ### `$letters:string[]`
 Sets the letters displayed in the letter grid.
 When set, it will trigger a re-rendering of the